libgdx/libgdx.github.io/_pages/dev/-tutorials/setup.md

 - For iOS: [RobovmOSS Eclipse plugin](http://robovm.mobidevelop.com)

 ## (4.)
 Netbeans
-As Netbeans is not commonly used in the libGDX support, it may prove difficult to get any help if IDE-specific issues arise.
+As Netbeans is not commonly used in the libGDX community, it may prove difficult to get any help if IDE-specific issues arise.
 {: .notice--primary}

 - [JDK 8+](https://adoptopenjdk.net)